 The District's annual report includes two financial statements combining the government-wide financial statements and the fund financial statements.
-The government-wide portion of these statements provides both long-term and short-term information about the District's overall status.
-Financial reporting at this level uses a perspective similar to that found in the private sector with its basis in full accrual accounting and elimination or reclassification of internal activities.
+The government-wide financial statements provide both long-term and short-term information about the District's overall status.
+Financial reporting at this level uses a perspective like that found in the private sector with its basis in full accrual accounting and elimination or reclassification of internal activities.

-The first of the government-wide financial statements is the Statement of Net Position.
-The Statement of Net Position is the District-wide statement of its financial position presenting information that includes all of the District's assets, liabilities and deferred inflows and outflows of resources, with the difference reported as net position.
+The Statement of Net Position includes all the District's assets, liabilities and, if applicable, deferred inflows and outflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District as a whole is improving or deteriorating.
 Evaluation of the overall health of the District would extend to other non-financial factors.

-The government-wide Statement of Activities reports how the District's net position changed during the current period.
+The Statement of Activities reports how the District's net position changed during the current period.
 All current year revenues and expenses are included regardless of when cash is received or paid.